 By Julian Spergel

-Julian Spergel is a graduate student at the Department of Earth and Environmental Science at Lamont-Doherty Earth Observatory.
+Julian Spergel is a graduate student at the Department of Earth and Environmental Science at Lamont-Doherty Earth Observatory and will be blogging from Antarctica.
 He works with Professor Jonathan Kingslake on analyzing spatial and temporal trends of supraglacial lakes on the Antarctic Ice Sheet using satellite imagery.
-He graduated with a B.S. in Geophysical Sciences from the University of Chicago in 2016.
-He has been involved with a number of diverse projects and has been interested in polar studies since early in his career.
-His fieldwork has brought him north to the Svalbard Archipelago and south to McMurdo Station, Antarctica.